The rise and fall of Little Red Dots could be driven by the environment: The Stingray

 \subsection{Discovery and basic properties}

-This galaxy group was identified in the CANUCS photometric catalog \citep{Sarrouh2025} and targeted for NIRSpec follow-up.
-It is located within a $z=5.12\pm0.03$ overdensity and its main component, which we named CANUCS-MACS1149-tLRD, shows $F300M$ and $F410M$ excess compatible with prominent H$\beta$+[OIII] and H$\alpha$ emission lines.
+This galaxy group was identified in the CANUCS photometric catalog \citep{Sarrouh2025} and was targeted for NIRSpec follow-up.
+It is located within an overdensity at $z=5.12\pm0.03$, and its main component, which we call CANUCS-MACS1149-tLRD, shows $F300M$ and $F410M$ excesses consistent with prominent H$\beta$ plus [OIII] and H$\alpha$ emission lines.

-The group was dubbed \textit{The Stingray}, and consists of at least 3 galaxies at $z=5.12$ for which we have NIRSpec MSA data, namely CANUCS-MACS1149-tLRD, -BBG, and -SAT1 (see labels in Fig.~\ref{fig:cutouts}).
-The $z_{\mathrm{spec}}$ values for all three galaxies were derived based on the H$\alpha$ emission lines in their spectra.
-The tLRD and BBG sources are separated by 5.1~kpc; there are 2.7~kpc between BBG and SAT1; and SAT1 and the tLRD are 3.8~kpc away.
+We nicknamed the group The Stingray.
+It consists of at least three galaxies at $z=5.12$ for which we have NIRSpec MSA data: CANUCS-MACS1149-tLRD, -BBG, and -SAT1 (see labels in Fig.~\ref{fig:cutouts}).
+We derived the $z_{\mathrm{spec}}$ values for all three galaxies based on the H$\alpha$ emission lines in their spectra.
+The tLRD and BBG sources are separated by 5.1~kpc; the BBG and SAT1 are separated by 2.7~kpc; and SAT1 and the tLRD are 3.8~kpc apart.

-We used \texttt{SExtractor} \citep{Bertin1996} to recover the centroids of potential sources in the vicinity, identifying three companions, C1, C2, and C3, along with a fuzzy structure centered at C2.
-There is also another galaxy group to the north (pink arrow in Fig.~\ref{fig:cutouts}), $\sim1.3$\arcsec\, away from the tLRD.
-This galaxy group on top is likely a $z\sim1.5$ system according to the photometric redshifts derived with \texttt{EAzY} \citep{Brammer2008}.
-Only photometric data are available for the aforementioned sources.
+We used \texttt{SExtractor} \citep{Bertin1996} on the $F150W$ band to recover the centroids of potential sources in the vicinity.
+This procedure identified three companions, C1, C2, and C3, along with a fuzzy structure centered at C2.
+Another galaxy group lies to the north (pink arrow in Fig.~\ref{fig:cutouts}), $\sim1.3$\arcsec\, from the tLRD.
+This northern galaxy group is likely a $z\sim1.5$ system, based on photometric redshifts derived with \texttt{EAzY} \citep{Brammer2008}.
+Only photometric data are available for these sources.